Ethnic Groups: Jewish 75%, non-Jewish 25% (mostly Arab) (2013 est.)

 February 28, 1938 - The Woodhead Commission, the British team sent to work out a plan to implement the separation, concludes that the partitioning proposed by the Peel Commission is impractical.

-July 11, 1947 - The Exodus 1947, previously owned by the U.S. government and called the SS President Warfield, set sail from the port of Sete, near Marseilles, France, for Palestine carrying 4,515 Jewish immigrants, including 655 children, some Holocaust survivors.
-The British ram and board the ship outside French waters.
+July 11, 1947 - The Exodus 1947, previously owned by the U.S. government and called the SS President Warfield, sets sail from the port of Sete, near Marseilles, France, for Palestine carrying 4,515 Jewish immigrants, including 655 children, some Holocaust survivors.
 The British take the ship by force and return it to Port de Bouc, France.
 The passengers refuse to disembark.
 The French refuse to force the passengers off the ship.
 The passengers declare a hunger strike and remain on board for 24 days.

-November 29, 1947-January 1949 - Arab armies invade Israel.
+Arab armies invade Israel.
 The fighting is known as the War for Independence.
-The war is fought with the nations of Egypt, Syria, Jordan, Iraq, Saudi Arabia and Lebanon.
+The war is fought with the nations of Egypt, Syria, Jordan, and Iraq

 January-July 1949 - Armistice talks give Israel 75% of what was Palestine, adding nearly one-third more land to what was the new state of Israel before the invasion.
-More than 600,000 Arabs flee Israel to become refugees in neighboring countries.
+Between 1947 and 1949, more than 600,000 Arabs flee Israel to become refugees in neighboring countries.

 May 1949 - Israel is admitted into the United Nations.